peterwittek/peterwittek.com/content/training-emergent-self-organizing-maps-with-somoclu.md

 Emergent self-organizing maps (ESOMs) are a variant in which *k*\>*n*.
-In this arrangement, a data point will not only have a unique best matching neuron, but the neuron's neighbourhood will also \`belong' to the data point.
+In this arrangement, a data point will not only have a unique best matching neuron, but the neuron's neighbourhood will also 'belong' to the data point.
 Clustering structure will still show: some areas of the map will be denser than others.